 “Wake Forest University Student Organizations are committed to diversity, inclusion and the spirit of Pro Humanitate.
 In adherence with applicable laws and as provided by University policies, the University prohibits discrimination in its organizations on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender identity and expression, genetic information, disability, and veteran status.”

-- Monday, November 21: Fall 2022 conditional chartering decisions announced
+- Friday, November 17: Conditional chartering decisions announced

 Frequently Asked Questions